 - Korea will not accept applications from prospective adoptive parents that have a history of domestic violence, sexual abuse, child abuse or abandonment.

 - Parents are required to make two trips to Korea.
-Both parents must travel for the first trip, but only one is required for the second.
+Both parents must travel on both trips.

 - The adoption is finalized in Korea.
 The post-adoption supervision period is twelve months.